-On December 11, 2013, the Company issued 3.875% Convertible Senior Notes (the "Convertible Notes") in a private offering for an aggregate principal amount of \$100,000.
-In addition, pursuant to the overallotment option exercised by the underwriters, the Company received an aggregate principal amount of \$3,000 on December 30, 2013.
-The aggregate net proceeds of the Convertible Notes were \$99,514, after \$3,486 in related issuance and transaction costs.
+The Company's Convertible Senior Notes (the "Convertible Notes") were issued in a private offering for an aggregate principal amount of \$103,000.
 The Convertible Notes rank equally in right of payment to the Company's existing and future unsecured and unsubordinated obligations.
 The Convertible Notes bear interest at a rate of 3.875% per year, payable semiannually in arrears on March 15 and September 15 of each year.
 The Convertible Notes will mature on March 15, 2019 unless repurchased or converted prior to such date.
 The Company may not redeem the Convertible Notes prior to maturity unless requested by the note holders under certain events specified in the indenture.